 - Autograph Collection

 - JW Marriott

 - Le Meridien

 - W Hotels

-When booking an eligible rate through an eligible travel agent you’ll receive the following benefits:
+When booking an eligible rate through an eligible travel advisor you’ll receive the following benefits through Marriott Luminous:

 - Complimentary daily breakfast for two people per room